 - Buy a bed bumper or even just roll up a towel so they don’t fall out

-- Work with boundaries, if they are getting out of bed, so that they know the sleep space is theirs, take them back, keep repeating that, making sure they know what the new world of sleep looks like.
+- Work with boundaries if they are getting out of bed, so that they know the sleep space is theirs.
+Take them back and keep repeating that – making sure they know what the new world of sleep looks like.

-It doesn’t need to be a nightmare transisiton.
+It doesn’t need to be a nightmare transition!

-So that was our interview with Kate Cohen from Sleep Time Baby – you will get her on Facebook and Instagram, she is about to start a new 5 day sleep challenge starting on Monday 11th March – 5 days of sleep information and education to help you understand what might be going on with your child’s sleep and improve it.
+So that was our interview with Kate Cohen from Sleep Time Baby – you will get her on Facebook and Instagram.
+Keep a look out for her 5 day sleep challenges: 5 days of sleep information and education to help you understand what might be going on with your child’s sleep and improve it.
 For more advice on creating a relaxing, screenfree bedtime routine to help your children sleep better, click here!